Bastardkb/bastardkb.github.io/_includes/use_keyboard.md

 Alternatively, you can also plug in your keyboard and visualize the keymap using VIA (see VIA section).

-## Miryoku

-The 3x5 keyboards (Skeletyl, Charybdis Nano) come flashed with [Miryoku](https://github.com/manna-harbour/miryoku).
-On its github repository you will find useful information on the different layers available.

 # Customization

 For customizing your keyboard, you can: